JonathanPaugh/Covaware/README.md

-## COVID-19 Aware
+## COVAWARE

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-This browser based web application targeting people concenred about COVID-19 that provides information about how establishments that are interested in visiting are handling COVID-19 by providing crowd sourced business reviews that focus on COVID-19 prevention and precautions.
+This browser based web application targets people concerned about COVID-19 and provides information about how establishments they are interested in visiting are handling COVID-19 by providing crowd sourced business reviews that focus on COVID-19 prevention and precautions.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript, jQuery
 * Bootstrap
-* ...
+* Firebase SDKs

 ## Content
 Content of the project folder: